Why was the vi.co Hospital developed?

-Considering that there is no actual cure for these pathologies, which those affected live with throughout their lives and that epidemiological data currently available only estimate the prevalence of ASD in 1 in 150 births, it was considered essential to work on the development of effective practices aimed at facilitating access to hospitals for these individuals, while also taking into account others who may have communication difficulties, such as foreigners who do not understand the language of the place where they arrive.
+Considering that there is no actual cure for these pathologies, which those affected live with throughout their lives and that epidemiological dat according to recent surveys conducted in the United States on the prevalence of ASD among 8-year-old children by the CDC Centers for Disease Control and Prevention report 1 case out of 36 (CDC, March 2023), it was considered essential to work on the development of effective practices aimed at facilitating access to hospitals for these individuals, while also taking into account others who may have communication difficulties, such as foreigners who do not understand the language of the place where they arrive.

 Taking into consideration the directions and indications of the international scientific community, communication support systems, behavioural strategies and modes of interaction have been established, which if adapted by the health care system, have the potential to significantly improve the quality of care for such individuals, avoiding problems related to their lack of cooperation or states of agitation resulting from the patients’ difficulty in understanding the context at hand.